 BIOL 331 CELL BIOLOGY.
 This course is designed to provide an in-depth analysis of the internal organization of the cell that is simply not provided in biochemistry, molecular biology, or developmental biology courses.
 The course will cover topics such as membrane structure, vesicular trafficking, signal transduction, the cytoskeleton, and the cell cycle.
 3 lectures.
 Pre-requisite: BIOL 217 or CHEM 433.
 3 credits.

 BIOL 333 HUMAN PATHOPHYSIOLOGY.
 Understanding the underlying mechanisms of disease, the rationale for designated treatments, and the complex interrelationships between critical systems.
-Three lectures.
+Three lectures.Pre-requisites: BIOL 109-110 Not recommended for biology majors except those planning to pursue careers in PA, PT, Pharm, or OT.

 BIOL 334 PHARMACOPHYSIOLOGY.
 Discussion of disease states and their treatment by pharmacological means.
 Special emphasis will be placed on the descriptive influence of pathology on systemic function and the use of drugs to restore balance.
-Three lectures.
+Three lectures.Pre-requisites: BIOL 109-110 Not recommended for biology majors except those planning to pursue careers in PA, PT, Pharm, or OT.